 The display of modifications on the map is controlled in editing mode (See: Toggling display of modifications).
 To change what modifications are shown, you must set the visibility there and then navigate back to the analysis page.

 To change the origin of the analysis, drag the marker to a new location.
-Clicking on the map away from the marker will display a box and whisker plot of the distribution of travel times from the origin to that location.
+A smaller circular marker will follow your cursor on the map, and a legend will show a box and whisker plot of the distribution of travel times from the origin to that destination.
 For example, in the image below the travel time varies between about 30 and 50 minutes depending on when one departs.
+Click on the map to pin the destination marker, and click on the marker to unpin it.

 The left panel has controls for the analysis and displays the access to opportunities afforded by the scenario.
-At the top of the panel, available scenarios and opportunity data layers are listed in drop-down menus.
-For example, you might be interested in how a given scenario provides access to jobs, access to schools, or some other variable of interest represented in an opportunity dataset you uploaded.
+At the top of the panel, available scenarios and destination opportunity layers are listed in drop-down menus.
+For example, you might be interested in how a given scenario provides access to jobs, access to schools, or some other variable of interest represented in a spatial dataset you uploaded.
 Additional scenarios can be selected for comparison.
 A baseline scenario with no modifications (i.e. the unmodified network bundle you uploaded) is automatically available for every project.

 The options available in this panel are described more fully in Options and Configuration.

-If an opportunity dataset is selected, the map will include a dot-density layer representing opportunities and you will be shown a chart of the accessibility (i.e. the number of opportunities reachable) from the chosen origin.
+If a spatial dataset is selected, the map will show a dot-density layer of these opportunities, and the analysis panel will show the number of opportunities accessible from the origin selected on the map.

-The main display of accessibility results is the stacked percentile plot.
-The main plot shows the cumulative number of opportunities reachable at different travel time cutoffs.
+Below the spatial dataset selector and accessibility result for the selected travel time cutoff, a stacked percentile plot shows the cumulative number of opportunities reachable at different travel time cutoffs.
 When transit schedules introduce variability, the graph will not be a single line because travel times (and consequently, accessibility) depend on when exactly a user of the transport system leaves their origin.
-In these cases, the graph shows the number of opportunities given 95th, 75th, 50th, 25th, and 5th percentile travel time.
-The bottom of the shaded area is the number of opportunities which are almost always reachable, while the top is the number of opportunities that are reachable only in the best cases (e.g. when someone leaves their house at the perfect time and has no waiting time, minimizing the overall travel time).
-The darkened line is the number of opportunities that are reachable at least half the time (i.e. have a median travel time of less than the travel time cutoff).
-For a more detailed explanation, see the methodology page.
+In these cases, the graph shows the number of opportunities given the five default percentile travel time values.
+The bottom of the shaded area is the number of opportunities which are almost always reachable (at 95th percentile travel times), while the top is the number of opportunities that are reachable only in the best cases (at 5th percentile travel times, e.g. when someone leaves their house at the perfect time and has no waiting time, minimizing the overall travel time).
+The darkened line corresponds to the selected travel time percentile.

 When the cumulative plot is steep, areas with especially high opportunity densities (e.g. typical downtown areas for jobs) are reachable.
 Note that the Y axis is a square-root scale, so that the cumulative plot would be a straight line if both the opportunities and travel speeds radiating in all directions from an origin were uniform.

-The currently-selected travel time cutoff is indicated by the vertical line on the plot.
+The currently-selected travel time cutoff is indicated by the vertical dashed line on the plot.

 Click the download icon () next to your main or comparison scenarios to download the results as a GeoJSON, GeoTIFF, or CSV.